sentience/kevinyank.com/_posts/2022-03-08-email-apps.md

   </table>
 </div>

-Newton's sadly a non-starter, which is a sad thing to see in numbers.
+Newton's sadly a non-starter, which is a bummer to see in numbers.
 The team behind it is obviously working their butts off to build a sustainable business by "supercharging email", and the features they're coming up with are truly innovative and exciting, but the product quality just isn't there right now to justify the $50/year subscription, let alone the risk of exposing your email to their servers.

 Canary Mail is a heart-breaker.
 It's come a very long way from "the ugly email app that does PGP", but its world-class privacy and security don't make up for "bad" keyboard navigation, as well as triage workflows and integrations that are just "OK".
 If this app continues to grow as it has in recent years, though, I could see it winning me over yet!